alba4k/albafetch/README.md

 ---

-## Dependencies
+## 🛠️ Dependencies

 ### Build Dependencies

-The following packages are needed to build **albafetch**, and they will also include necessary runtime dependencies:
+The following packages are needed to build **albafetch**, which will also include necessary runtime dependencies:

 - **libpci**:
   - Arch Linux: [pciutils](https://archlinux.org/packages/core/x86_64/pciutils)